imagitama/phasmophobia-site/how-to-play/index.md

   - sanity can never drop below 50% in Setup Phase
   - sanity drains slower in Setup Phase (0.09 vs 0.12)
 </details>

+## Ghost Events

+An optional objective is to witness a ghost event.
+It can be one of the following:

+- seeing the ghost
+- hearing the ghost walking or its voice
+- seeing the ghost's footprints
+- watching someone else die